lnabua/Food-Truck-Restaurant-Finder/README.md

 * Open MySQL Workbench and run database.
 See application.properties in project directory/Resources for database information.
 To run locally, change username and password to your MySQL workbench local username and password.
 * Open project in IntelliJ Community or IntelliJ IDEA licensed version.
 * Run FoodTruckFinderApplication.java to run spring boot on localhost:8080.
 This will auto create the database and restaurants table in MySQL.
-* Refresh MySQL schemas and right-click then select Table Data Import Wizard to upload CSV file as initial restaurant list data.
+* Refresh MySQL schemas.
+Go to restaurants_db, right-click on restaurants table, then select Table Data Import Wizard to upload CSV file as initial restaurant list data.
 * You can check that the data is showing in the backend by conducting a GET resquest in Postman with the url: http://localhost:8080/api/restaurants
 * Open the frontend folder in VSCode.
 * Install the following in the frontend directory: *npm install --save bootstrap@4 react-router-dom axios*
 * Run *npm install* to start frontend application on localhost:3000.

-### Architechture Overview
+### Architecture Overview
 ##### Used MVC design pattern
 ![Spring-React-MVC](https://user-images.githubusercontent.com/59665932/167696102-eb854d20-95fa-41ae-9780-97e148e21c96.png)